How to configure single sign-on using GakuNin IdP

 • Move personal files to another environment (another Dropbox account, another cloud service, hard drive, etc.) and join the team with the files you want to bring along.

-Learn more about joining a Dropbox team.
+Learn how to join a Dropbox team.

 Was this article helpful?

-Let us know how we can improve.
+Let us know how why it didn't help:

 Thanks for your feedback!